jt196/vanilla-cookbook/docs/index.md

 Scrape recipes using a browser bookmarklet or simply paste a URL in.
 Hundreds of sites supported.

+## AI Scrape Assist

+Add an OpenAI key to assist in parsing recipe data.

 ## Unit Conversion

 Smart conversion from US Volumetric to imperial and metric weight.
 Thousands of ingredients supported in this conversion.
 Inline temperature conversion is also supported.